-Proposals to carry out the re-alignment of a highway through a rock promontory required detailed ground investigation of the ground conditions on a nearby mountainside above Lock Lomond.
+Proposals to carry out the re-alignment of a highway through a rock promontory required detailed ground investigation of the ground conditions on a nearby mountainside above Loch Lomond.

 Boreholes were required at a number of locations across the hillside, with rock core retrieval down to 30 metres.